-Simulation will be used to create a variety of healthcare experiences to enhance your learning in the role of a nurse, knowledge of specific patient situations, explore decision making, stimulate critical thinking and problem solving skills, management of patient status as well as the development of teamwork and communication.
+Simulation will be used to create a variety of healthcare experiences to enhance your learning in the role of a nurse, knowledge of specific patient situations, explore decision making, stimulate critical thinking and problem-solving skills, management of patient status as well as the development of teamwork and communication.

 During your participation in the simulation lab, you will be a participant and an observer of patient care.
-As a participant in these activities, you are expected to maintain and hold confidential all information regarding the simulation itself except as necessary associated with my professors and coursework.
+As a participant in these activities, you are expected to maintain and hold confidential all information regarding the simulation itself except as necessary associated with professors and coursework.
 You are asked to maintain the confidentiality of the performance of individuals as well as the identity of those participating in simulation.
 Failure to keep confidentiality may subject the individual to disciplinary actions.
+Failure to follow these rules is considered a HIPAA violation.

-This policy is to establish a guideline to provide confidentiality for all students participating during simulation.
+This policy is in place to establish a guideline to provide confidentiality for all students participating in simulation.